Tontuen/VeerAssessment/README.md

 - the textbox is where you can display the response
 3. Create another REST API endpoint that will fetch a result from any public API and save the response as a file.

-Requirements 1 and 3:
+Requirements 1 and 3:<br />
 flask-api/flask_backend contains the REST APIs for requirements 1 and 3.
-It is hosted on localhost:5000. flask-api/backend_tests contains the unit tests used for testing the APIs in flask_backend.
+It is hosted on localhost:5000.<br />
+flask-api/backend_tests contains the unit tests used for testing the APIs in flask_backend.<br />
-I decided not to throw errors in check_authorization() because we're looking for a specific parameter and should prohibit access if the parameter is incorrect or missing.
+I decided not to throw errors in check_authorization() because we're looking for a specific parameter and should prohibit access if the parameter is incorrect or missing.<br />
-Since I don't know how the API for requirement 3 (saveAPIResponse()) will be called, I threw exceptions when required parameters were missing or invalid.
+Since I don't know how the API for requirement 3 (saveAPIResponse()) will be called, I threw exceptions when required parameters were missing or invalid.<br />

-Requirement 2:
+Requirement 2:<br />
-frontend/src contains the components used for the frontend.
+frontend/src contains the components used for the frontend.<br />
-App.js only contains the routes which links Page 1 and Page 2.
+App.js only contains the routes which links Page 1 and Page 2.<br />
-Page 1 is set up so that the user can get to Page 2, but Page 2 cannot go back to Page 1.
+Page 1 is set up so that the user can get to Page 2, but Page 2 cannot go back to Page 1.<br />
-Page 1 sends a request with the required header value, which returns true from check_authorization() and allows navigation to Page 2.
+Page 1 sends a request with the required header value, which returns true from check_authorization() and allows navigation to Page 2.<br />
 Page 2 does not send the required header, or any header with its request, causing check_authorization() to return false.
 This updates the state of 'authorization' and displays the message 'You are not authorized'.